How you can volunteer

 - Putting up posters and leaflets about the project, for example in libraries, doctors’ surgeries, pharmacies and other suitable locations in your area:

 ‘Putting your creative hat on’.
 We are keen to see any ideas people have as to images they think would work well for the project and that we could use for our campaigns.
 For example, it can include drawings, photos or images of older people that show ageing in a positive light, however,

 we cannot guarantee that all material will be used.

 ‘Joining us on social media’.
 We are keen to promote the needs and rights of people aged 60 years and over.
 We provide the latest updates on project developments, changes in policy and news of public events and conferences focussing on issues relating to us in later life.
-We would also like you to express your views and post any positive images you see about older people on Twitter.
+We would also like you to express your views and post any positive images you see about older people on Twitter and our Facebook page.